Study Types

 LLMs can be used as subjects in various types of empirical studies, enabling researchers to simulate human participants in controlled, repeatable scenarios.
 The broader applicability of LLM-based studies beyond software engineering has been compiled by Xu et al. [31], who examined various uses in social science research.
 Given the socio-technical nature of software development, many of these approaches are highly transferable to this domain, demonstrating the growing role of LLMs in empirical software engineering research.

-LLMs can be applied in survey and interview studies to impersonate developers responding to survey questionnaires or interviews, allowing researchers to test the clarity and effectiveness of survey items or to simulate responses under varying conditions, such as different expertise levels or cultural contexts.
-For instance, Gerosa et al. [33] explored persona-based interviews and multi-persona focus groups, demonstrating how LLMs can emulate human responses and behaviors while addressing ethical concerns, biases, and methodological challenges.
-Their study highlighted the potential of LLMs in enhancing research scalability while advocating for a hybrid approach that integrates AI-generated and human-generated data to preserve the validity of findings.
+For example, LLMs can be applied in survey and interview studies to impersonate developers responding to survey questionnaires or interviews, allowing researchers to test the clarity and effectiveness of survey items or to simulate responses under varying conditions, such as different expertise levels or cultural contexts.
+For instance, Gerosa et al. [32] explored persona-based interviews and multi-persona focus groups, demonstrating how LLMs can emulate human responses and behaviors while addressing ethical concerns, biases, and methodological challenges.
+Another example are usability studies, in which LLMs can simulate end-user feedback, providing insights into potential usability issues and offering suggestions for improvement based on predefined user personas.
+This aligns with the work of Bano et al. [33], who investigated biases in LLM-generated candidate profiles in software engineering recruitment processes.
+Their study, which analyzed both textual and visual outputs, revealed biases favoring male, Caucasian candidates, lighter skin tones, and slim physiques, particularly for senior roles.

 Advantages

-Using LLMs as subjects offers valuable insights while significantly reducing the need to recruit human participants, a process that is often time-consuming and costly [35].
-Furthermore, employing LLMs as subjects enables researchers to conduct empirical research under consistent and repeatable conditions, enhancing the reliability and scalability of the studies.
+Using LLMs as subjects offers valuable insights while significantly reducing the need to recruit human participants, a process that is often time-consuming and costly [34].

 Challenges